 You begin by attaching three of the pallets together into a square form leaving the front pallet for later.
 To that ‘u’ shape, add another pallet to the rear and the right side.
 Repeat again by adding to the second ‘u’ shape.
 You should now have three formed bins.
 Attach to each opening one more pallet using two hinges and attaching a hook and eye so the door of the squares open and close securely.

 Begin using this system by filling the first bin.
 When it becomes full, open the door and shovel the cooking compost into the second bin.
 Repeat when full again, shoveling the second into the third and so on.
 This type of bin process is the quickest way to make good compost as you are regularly turning the matter and, thus, hastening the cooking time.

 How to Make Compost for the Garden

 Making and using compost in your garden is easy.
 No matter which compost bin plans you choose, the basic operation is the same.
-Begin by putting a three to five inch layer of organic matter, such as leaves or grass clippings, into the bin.
+Begin by putting a three- to five-inch (7.6 to 12.7 cm.) layer of organic matter, such as leaves or grass clippings, into the bin.